The Psychology of Liberty

 As stated on the book’s cover, The Psychology of Liberty “is a visionary journey explaining a novel political system of freedom and justice named Self-Governing Capitalism.
 Objectivity and logic are utilized to discover truth both psychologically and politically.
 The book paints an inspiring picture of a world in which objective values of individuals are held supreme.”

 So, is there in fact a rational ideal in the political context?
 The Psychology of Liberty answers with a resounding yes.
 It describes a noncontradictory political system called Self-Governing Capitalism.
-The “unalienable Rights” outlined by the Founders of the United States of America, particularly “Life, Liberty, and the Pursuit of Happiness”—and just as importantly, property—are analyzed in the philosophical context of past and present cultures and in today’s coercive governmental and status-quo social institutions.
+The “unalienable Rights” outlined by the Founders of the United States of America, particularly “Life, Liberty, and the Pursuit of Happiness”—and just as importantly, property—are analyzed in the philosophical context of past and present cultures and in today’s coercive governmental and status-quo-oriented social institutions.

 Both personal and political enlightenment are explored with the guidance of logic, the method of noncontradictory identification.
 This yields a social/political system in which individuals and groups treat each other with understanding and respect.
 A culture of high self-esteem, happiness, voluntarism, and accompanying justice is thereby promoted.

 This totally free market system is one in which people embrace objective values and enforce only those laws that are based on the principle of individual rights (i.e., objective laws).
-In other words, people decide to interact with others in voluntary, mutually advantageous ways, rather than in aggressive, destructive, and haphazard ways.
+In other words, people decide to interact with others in voluntary, mutually advantageous ways, rather than in coercive, aggressive, destructive, arbitrary and haphazard ways.
 A new society therefore emerges from the idea that initiating force against others is contradictory; only retaliatory force (i.e., self-defense) is justifiable.

 To achieve this ideal political vision naturally requires much understanding of ourselves—of human nature.
 For example, by grasping the nature of conceptual knowledge, we can determine the requirements of living with others on Earth.
 This also entails examination of the nature of reality.
 Both greater introspection and extrospection are needed, which involves raising the level of our awareness about key issues and problems—problems that are personal, societal, and global.
 Though these are not small tasks, they are still within our capability and, when accomplished, provide amazing benefits.
 Motivation is key, and this book hopefully can serve as a motivator.

-Of course, there is still more to explore and explain, as I discovered in my studying during the summer of 2019, such as a paradigm shift in human organization and stage of consciousness called Teal, which involves self-management, wholeness, and purpose.
-I created a page on my counseling site to feature my highlights of Frederic Laloux’s groundbreaking 2014 book, Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage in Human Consciousness.
-Here is the invaluable Teal resources site:
+In 2019 I encountered another transformative set of ideas that allow for a paradigm shift in human organization and stage of development.
+This new stage of development is called Teal, and it crucially involves three components: self-management; wholeness; and, evolutionary purpose.
+On my counseling site I created a page featuring my own highlights of Frederic Laloux’s groundbreaking 2014 book, titled Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage in Human Consciousness.
+Here is Laloux’s invaluable Teal resources site:

 https://www.reinventingorganizations.com/resources.html